tokkonopapa/WordPress-IP-Geo-Block/ip-geo-block/README.txt

 = Some admin function doesn't work when WP-ZEP is on. =

-WP-ZEP will embed a nonce into the admin screen pages and will add it to the link, form and ajax request from jQuery.
+WP-ZEP will embed a nonce into the every admin screen and will add it to the link, form and ajax request from jQuery.
 So at first, please check the request comes from those.
 If not (for example, from flash), add the name of action into the safe action list through the filter hook `ip-geo-block-admin-actions`.

-If the request comes from jQuery, then see the HTML src to check loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.
+If the request comes from jQuery, then check the HTML and the loading order of jQuery file and `wp-content/plugins/ip-geo-block/admin/js/auth-nonce.js`.

 If it's correct, please check `ip-geo-block-auth-nonce` parameter in your ajax request using firebug or Chrome developer tools.
 Currently, the supported content type is `application/x-www-form-urlencoded` or `multipart/form-data`.

-If it's OK, then please let me know about your plugin at the support forum.
+If it's OK, please let me know about your plugin at the support forum.

 = I want to use only WP-ZEP. =

 Uncheck the `Comment post`, `XML-RPC` and `Login form` in `Validation settings` on `Setting` tab.
-And select `Prevent zero-day attack` for `Admin area` and `Admin ajax/post`
+And select `Prevent zero-day exploit` for `Admin area` and `Admin ajax/post`

-Then empty the textfield of `White list` or `Black list` according to the `Matching rule`.
+At last empty the textfield of `White list` or `Black list` according to the `Matching rule`.

 == Other Notes ==